 WeEmpowerAsia’s main focus is on building a strong base of partnerships at and across the regional and country levels for women’s economic empowerment, including by:

-- Creating enabling business environment for women.
+- Creating an enabling business environment for women.

 - Promoting women-owned businesses and gender-inclusive entrepreneurship.